sosmani1/Data410_Project2/index.md

 ```
 ![Scatterplot 1](https://user-images.githubusercontent.com/78623027/153656166-f4b9776b-5122-4c03-b098-98ef3a73b7eb.png)

-# we want to split the data into a train/test set and we want to standardize correctly
+# Now we want to split the data into a train/test set and we want to standardize correctly
 ```
 xtrain, xtest, ytrain, ytest = tts(x,y,test_size=0.25, random_state=123)
 ```